isomerpages/moe-eunoiajc/pages/STRONGER – Pre University Seminar 2021.md

 ---
 ![](/images/PUS2021_Banner.png)

-**Pre-U Sem 2021** is a four-day non-residential programme that brings together students from thirty pre-university institutions who are keen to make a difference to Singapore.
+**Pre-U Sem 2021**&nbsp;is a four-day non-residential programme that brings together students from thirty pre-university institutions who are keen to make a difference to Singapore.

 Participants will examine how Singapore can emerge stronger together as one through panel discussions, human library and brown bag sessions, blended learning and a special exhibition of their work.